-EPCs are, of course, valid for 10 years.
-Some of the earliest EPCs are now 11 years old and are now classified as ‘expired’.
+Energy Performance Certificates are valid for ten years.
+Some of the earliest EPCs are now over 11 years old and are now classified as ‘expired’.
 An EPC is valid for either sales or lettings, so whilst it may have been commissioned for the purpose of a sale, the same EPC would be valid for the purpose of letting the same property.

 So, for example, the EPC is dated 1 May 2008, the most recent tenancy started 1 February 2018, at which point the EPC was still valid.
 It has, however, now expired.
 If the tenancy is going to continue beyond the expiry of the EPC with the tenant still in situ, then a new EPC is not required as the property is not being marketed for sale or for let.